Python Source

 Nov 02 » Project Management » Jest

 Jest is a software project estimator.
 Jest predicts how much time and how many people it will take to create a piece of software.
-Features:
+Features: * Gives you a decent estimate from a small amount of input. * Gives you a better estimate with more detailed input. * Runs from the command line.

 Go To Jest